AzSamand

 AzSamand was an automobile factory belonging to Evsen Group Company located in Şamaxı, Azerbaijan.

 History

 The project opened in October 2005, with the support of the Government of Azerbaijan.
-The automobiles branded "Aziz" have the "AzSamand" label and "Aziz" means "Azərbaycan inamla zirvələrə", that is "Azerbaijan confidently at the top".
+The automobiles branded "Aziz" have the "AzSamand" label.
 AzSamand works with Iran Khodro and also was planning to produce cars with diesel engines.
-In May 2010 both groups submitted designs for the engine.
+In May 2010, both groups submitted designs for the engine.